AutoScheduleJS/cake-time/specs/specs.md

       - if no consensus can be found, we go for another round.
 Can suggest to bake another cake to cover the taste range.
       - tastes are saved for next time
 - Allow user to force suggestion
-- After suggestion, for compatible cake, suggest decoration and dressing
+- After suggestion, for compatible cake, suggest decoration and dressing (for cooker only)
   - same way of working than for cake suggestion
   - should follow basic rule of taste/color harmony
   - suggestion that are never choose (globally) have less chance to appear with this cake